electricimp/ConnectionManager/README.md

 - *CM_BLINK_ALWAYS* will ensure the BlinkUp circuit is always active.
 - *CM_BLINK_NEVER* will ensure the BlinkUp circuit is never active.

-**Note** impOS™ *always* enables the BlinkUp circuit for the first 60 seconds after a cold boot to ensure the imp never enters an unrecoverable state.
+**Important** impOS™ 40 *always* enables the BlinkUp circuit for the first 60 seconds after a cold boot to ensure the imp never enters an unrecoverable state.
 As a result, regardless of what *blinkupBehavior* flag is set, the imp will enable the BlinkUp circuit for 60 seconds after a cold boot.
+However, impOS 42 changes this behavior: BlinkUp is disabled as soon as impOS is asked to do so, even within the initial 60-second period.
+If your code disables BlinkUp early, end-users may have as little as ten seconds to perform BlinkUp.
+Please see the [**imp.enableblinkup()**](https://developer.electricimp.com/api/imp/enableblinkup) documentation for more guidance.

 #### Setting: ackTimeout ####